akiarie/blog/_posts/2018-07-05-divine-truth.md

 > Galatians 2:11-14

 Look at this.
 Peter "stood condemned" simply by withdrawing from the Gentiles when the Jews came.
-He did not publish doctrine contrary to Scripture, He did not begin teaching heresy, He only lived it, and only for a moment, and Paul tells us that he "stood condemned".
+He did not publish doctrine contrary to Scripture, he did not begin teaching heresy, he only lived it, and only for a moment, and Paul tells us that he "stood condemned".
 Did Paul wait to see if Peter's intentions were "genuine"?
 What about the fact that Peter was the first apostle to go to the Gentiles (Acts 10)?
 What about the fact that He publicly defended the inclusion of the Gentile Church at the Jerusalem Council in Acts 11?
 Weren't all these actions enough to show that his "heart was in the right place"?
 No, by God, no. He was acting hypocritically and betraying the truth of the Gospel, the truth of God.
-And so Paul rebuked Him.
+And so Paul rebuked him.

 And so I warn you, with all the love in my heart, that we will likewise stand condemned if we remain idle while the Scripture is being twisted beyond recognition.
 We must oppose these lies,